-West Texas National Bank started in 1979 with its headquarters in Midland, Texas.
-West Texas National Bank owns assets of $1 billion and $1 billion in deposits, which makes it a medium-size bank.
-West Texas National Bank lacks premium access to customer service, with no live chat or all-day service options available.
-It is a conventional brick-and-mortar bank with in-person service, in addition to its online and mobile offerings.
-SmartAsset has rated West Texas National Bank 3.9 out of 5 stars, suggesting it is a respectable bank that warrants your consideration.
-West Texas National Bank has a choice of banking products, including savings accounts, checking accounts, CDs, mortgage products and credit cards.
-It has a fair savings rate compared to the average savings account.
-Locating a bank with no-fee checking, in addition to a high savings APY is the best option for accruing the highest income from your deposits alongside convenient access to your funds.
+Started in 1979, West Texas National Bank has assets totaling $1 billion and $1 billion in deposits, making it a medium-size bank.
+West Texas National Bank, whose headquarters are in Midland, Texas, lacks premium access to support representatives, with no options for live chat or all-day service.
+It is a traditional brick-and-mortar bank with in-person service, in addition to its online and mobile offerings.
+On the whole, West Texas National Bank is a good bank that deserves your consideration, with a rating of 3.9 stars out of 5 from the SmartAsset experts.
+West Texas National Bank has multiple product offerings, including savings accounts, checking accounts, CDs, mortgage products and credit cards.
+West Texas National Bank has a fair savings rate compared to the average savings account.
+Institutions that offer free checking as well as a high interest rate savings account are the best bet for gaining the most income from your deposits while maintaining easy access to your funds.

 The overall rating is a weighted average of rates, fees, service quality and financial health.Read more

-With a savings rate of 0.03%, West Texas National Bank ranks poorly in comparison to the national average.
-Its one-year CD has a rate of 0.98% and the five-year CD earns at a rate of 1.91%, while its highest-yielding money market account earns at a rate of 0.03%.
-Given its noncompetitive savings rate, you should think about other options to earn more on your deposits.
+With a savings rate of 0.03%, West Texas National Bank ranks poorly in comparison to the average U.S. bank.
+Its one-year CD has a rate of 0.98% and the five-year CD has a rate of 1.91%, while its highest-yielding money market account earns at a rate of 0.03%.
+Given its poor savings rate, you should consider looking at the competition to open savings accounts.

 How West Texas National Bank's Savings Rates Compare